Search Tips

 (4) seek, apply for, and administer grants to fund other judicial branch training and continuing educational projects approved by the commission;

-(5) develop a resource library of materials on judicial branch training and continuing education, including bench books, manuals, instructional materials, video tapes, and other judicial aids;
+(5) develop a resource library of materials on judicial branch training and continuing education, including bench books, manuals, instructional materials, videos, course modules, and other judicial aids;

-(6) receive, review, and grant applications for funds for expenses of attendees for attending judicial branch training and continuing educational programs conducted out of state, in accordance with policies adopted by the commission;
+(6) receive, review, and grant applications for fully-funded judicial branch training and continuing educational programs conducted out of state, in accordance with policies adopted by the commission;

 (7) draft, review, and recommend appropriate legislation and rules of court relating to judicial branch training and continuing education; and